FayCarsons/ocaml-shades/readme.md

 Various R color palette packages reformatted for OCaml.
 Each collection of palettes is a module inside the 'Palettes' module, allowing collections to be explored via autocomplete.

+The four collections currently available are 'Met', 'PNW', 'WesAnderson', and 'MexBrewer'.

 To preview palettes, clone the repo (or copy the HTML file in the root) and serve it locally.